happz/ducky-legacy/docs/introduction.rst

 - ``FORTH`` kernel - basic functionality but at least ANS compliant
 - network support - it would be awesome to have a network stack available for running programs
-- more freedom for bytecode - relocation support, dynamic load/unload of bytecode in runtime
+- more freedom for bytecode - dynamic load/unload of bytecode in runtime, ...
-- functional C compiler, with simple C library
+- functioning C compiler, with simple C library
 - and few others...

 Need help?